Mandryl/bolt-example/README.md

 [Bolt](https://github.com/slackapi/bolt-js) is used in the backend of the Slack App and requires the Bot User OAuth Access Token and Signing Secret for the Slack App.

-Please refer to [Bolt's start guide](https://slack.dev/bolt-js/tutorial/getting-started) for information on how to obtain these.
+Please refer to [Bolt's start guide](https://slack.dev/bolt-js/tutorial/getting-started) for information on how to obtain them.

 After obtaining the two values, set the environment variables as follows.